ming1in/ming1in/README.md

 - 🏥 interning at Wellsheet, a healthtech startup working to reduce physician burnout and improving patient care
 - 🌱 attending Stevens Institute of Technology as a senior computer science student
-- 📚 learning about machine learning and database architecture
+- 📚 learning about ML and software architecture

 📫 How to reach me:
 - Linkedin: www.linkedin.com/in/minglin1050